 - Fund a smaller number of programmes with good evidence of impact and which are ready for large scale evaluation.

 - Support two local partnerships in areas with high levels of youth crime to develop a multi-stakeholder response to preventing youth offending, evaluate and learn to inform our approach to place-based work.

 At the same time, we are undertaking a review of existing evidence on preventing youth offending, and analysis to identify the cohort of children and young people, and the desired outcomes, that the Youth Endowment Fund will target.

 11. What do you mean when you say ‘fund and evaluate?’

 The existing UK evidence-base on what we can do to prevent youth offending is limited.
 Over the ten years of the fund, we aim to develop our knowledge of what works by independently evaluating the impact of all the interventions that we fund.

 The ten year life span of the fund will allow us to work with promising interventions over the long term.
 We will fund and support them to move along the evidence spectrum through increasingly robust evaluations.

 12. What is the Youth Endowment Fund Evaluation Panel?

 The funding offered by the Youth Endowment Fund will test the effectiveness of interventions intended to reduce offending and antisocial behaviour, with the aim that those that are shown to work are scaled to reach more young people.
 All activity which the Youth Endowment Fund supports will be independently evaluated.
-We are running an expression of interest process to build a panel of evaluators with relevant skills and experience to evaluate the interventions the Youth Endowment Fund funds.
-We are interested in hearing from evaluators willing to participate as part of the first grant round, or in future funding rounds.
+The Evaluation Panel is our roster of approved evaluators.

 13. How can I apply for the Youth Endowment Fund Evaluation Panel?